-Team culture seems to be the hottest phrase for hiring in 2019.
+Team culture seems to be a hot phrase for hiring.
 Companies are scrambling to differentiate themselves by offering benefits ranging from free food to dogs in the office to unlimited PTO.
 All these company perks may scream fun and games, but what about getting actual work done?

 Whether you’re building a brand-new team or improving a current one, positive team culture is an essential aspect of gaining new talent and running a successful business.
 No one is an island; people spend their days on teams, moving between groups of all shapes and sizes.

 So what exactly is team culture?
 How can we shape it to drive progress?

 Team culture is nearly the same as company culture, just more specific to the people on teams instead of the environment they work in.
 According to Prototypr, team culture is “made up of the values, beliefs, attitudes and behaviours shared by a team.
 It’s how people work together towards a common goal and how they treat each other.”

 OK, so it’s about the “who” and the “how.”
 We’ve all heard about offices being like families, all ideas being important, and employees being valuable no matter what.
 These makes sense, since companies must employ team members that can work well together, remain ahead of the competition, and feel happy enough to stay year after year.
 When you look closely enough, collaboration and innovation are the two pillars of maintaining forward progress and keeping employees happy.